Package Leaflet: Information for the Patient

 How much QUVIVIQ to take

-Your doctor will inform you of the QUVIVIQ dose you should take.
+Your doctor will inform you of the dose of QUVIVIQ you should take.

-The recommended dose is one 50 mg QUVIVIQ tablet at night.
+The recommended dose is one 50 mg QUVIVIQ tablet per night.

-If you have liver problems, or are taking certain medications, your doctor may prescribe a lower dose, one 25 mg QUVIVIQ tablet at night.
+If you have liver problems or are taking certain medicines, your doctor may prescribe a lower dose, one 25 mg QUVIVIQ tablet per night.

-The treatment duration should be as short as possible.
-After 3 months, your doctor will periodically reevaluate the convenience of continuing treatment.
+The duration of treatment should be as short as possible.
+After 3 months, your doctor will periodically reassess the need to continue treatment.

 If you take more QUVIVIQ than you should